SocketCluster/socketcluster/README.md

 ## Contribute to SocketCluster

-- Tests needed - While some of the underlying modules of SC are well tested, it would be nice to add some higher-level tests to help maintain high code quality.
+- Security - Identify and fix any vulnerabilities.
-- Documentation - Inline source documentation is needed.
+- More test cases needed.
-- Benchmarks - More benchmarks - Particularly, it would be nice to get an idea of how many concurrent connections SocketCluster can handle on a big machine.
+- Documentation - Inline source documentation (commenting) is needed.
 - Efficiency/speed - faster is better!

 To contribute; clone this repo, then cd inside it and then run npm install to install all dependencies.